 The French language is notorious for its beauty and unique pronunciation.
 It seems to float off your lips when you speak it, dancing gracefully into your ears when you listen.
-Its beauty can make any French language program far more interesting.
-Perhaps this is the reason it draws in millions of students all over the world as one of the most popular langauges to learn.
+Its beauty attracts millions of language learners.
+But learning French can be challenging, especially when some French words are untranslatable.

 If you’re interested in any language learning program, then it helps to grasp words that truly belong to that language.
 The following list is a compilation of French words with no English equivalent.
 Their construction and the feelings they communicate highlight aspects of French life and showcase how unique any foreign language learning experience can be.